wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-use-pig-datafu-udf.md

 <properties
-pageTitle="Usar DataFu com Pig no HDInsight" description="DataFu é uma coleção de bibliotecas para uso com Hadoop.
-Saiba como usar DataFu com Pig no cluster do HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use DataFu with Pig on HDInsight" description="DataFu is a collection of libraries for use with Hadoop.
+Learn how you can use DataFu with Pig on your HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"